-AI and data innovation: How to avoid the risks of going “all in” too early?
+AI and data innovation: How new collaborations between researchers and business can help to avoid the risks of going “all in” too early?

 AI and data innovation: